idaholab/MontePy/doc/source/developing.rst

    The easiest way to make this branch is to "create pull request" from github.
    This will create a new branch (though with an unwieldy name) that you can checkout and work on.

 #.
 Run the test cases.
-Montepy relies heavily on its over 200 tests for the development process.
+MontePy relies heavily on its over 200 tests for the development process.
    These are configured so if you run: ``python -m pytest`` from the root of the git repository all tests will be found and ran.